-- 11.4.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Director of Finance concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year. - 11.4.2 The Trust shall maintain an asset register recording fixed assets.
-The minimum data set to be held within these registers shall be as specified in the GroupCapital Accounting Manual as issued by the Department of Health and Social Care. - 11.4.3 Additions to the fixed asset register must be clearly identified to an appropriate budget holder and be validated by reference to: - (a) properly authorised and approved agreements, architect certificates, supplier invoices and other documentary evidence in respect of purchases from third parties; - (b) stores, requisitions and wages records for own materials and labour including appropriate overheads; and - (c) lease agreements in respect of assets held under a finance lease and capitalised. - 11.4.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - 11.4.5 The Director of Finance shall approve procedures for reconciling balances on fixed assets accounts in ledgers against balances on fixed asset registers. - 11.4.6 The value of each asset shall be valued in according with a modern equivalent assets valuation in accordance with methods specified by the Department of Health and Social Care. - 11.4.7 The value of each asset shall be depreciated using methods and rates in line with guidance specified by the Department of Health and Social Care. - 11.4.8 The Director of Finance of the Trust shall calculate and pay capital charges as specified in the NHS Group Accounting Manual for Accounts issued by the Department of Health and Social Care.
+- 11.4.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Director of Finance concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year. - 11.4.2 The Trust shall maintain an up-to-date asset register recording fixed assets.
+The minimum data set to be held within these registers shall be as specified in the Group Accounting Manual as issued by the Department of Health and Social Care. - 11.4.3 Additions to the fixed asset register must be clearly identified to an appropriate budget holder and be validated by reference to: - (a) properly authorised and approved agreements, architect certificates, supplier invoices and other documentary evidence in respect of purchases from third parties; - (b) stores, requisitions and wages records for own materials and labour including appropriate overheads; and - (c) lease agreements in respect of assets held under a finance lease and capitalised. - 11.4.4 Where capital assets are sold, scrapped, lost or otherwise disposed of, their value must be removed from the accounting records and each disposal must be validated by reference to authorisation documents and invoices (where appropriate). - The Director of Finance shall approve procedures for reconciling balances on fixed assets accounts in ledgers against balances on fixed asset registers. - 11.4.5 The Director of Finance shall ensure that appropriate accounting policies are adopted to ensure appropriate ongoing valuation of all assets. - The value of each asset shall be valued in according with a modern equivalent assets valuation in accordance with methods specified by the Department of Health and Social Care. - The value of each asset shall be depreciated using methods and rates in line with guidance specified by the Department of Health and Social Care.

+11.4.811.4.9 The Director of Finance of the Trust shall calculate and pay capital charges as specified in the NHS Group Accounting Manual issued by the Department of Health and Social Care.